MoniPar/reclaimed-treasures/TESTING.md

 <summary>Add Review</summary>
 <br>

-The Add Review Page is accessed via the Product Detail Page by a logged-in user who hasn't as yet submitted a review for that particular product
+The Add Review Page is accessed via the Product Detail Page by a logged-in user who hasn't as yet submitted a review for that particular product.

 | Feature	 | Action 	| Effect 		|
 |--------------------|--------------------|-------------------|